eman-alatawi/RememberMyDetails-Game/README.md

 ## User Stories:
 - As a player, I want to remember the details for every image, so that I can answer the questions easily before the time is out.
 - As a player, I want to answer all the Yes/No questions, so that I can move to the next level.
-- As a player, I want to see my scores, so that I can know if answers are correct or not.
+- As a player, I want to see my scores, so that I can know if my answers are correct or not.
-As a player, I want to increase my scores every time I answered correctly so that I can prove how good my visual memory is.
+- As a player, I want to increase my scores every time I answered correctly so that I can prove how good my visual memory is.

 ## Planning/Development process and problem-solving strategy
 - Create New Repository in GitHub Enterprise.